 3. Start small/ease back into things

 If you took some time off, or are just getting into fitness, having a gradual transition can make the process much less intimidating (and it’s much better for your body!).
-For runners, you might try the run/walk method, where you schedule walk breaks into your runs.
+One of the most common running mistakes is actually tackling too much, too fast.
+If you’re just getting into running (for the first time, or after a break), you might try the run/walk method, where you schedule walk breaks into your runs.
 For example, you might run 1 minute, walk 1 minute, and gradually decrease the walk to run time ratio.

 For at-home workouts, start with the shorter videos.
 If you haven’t worked out in a while, then you might opt for the 10-minute cardio session instead of the 30-minute one, or the 5-minute abs instead of the 20-minute one.
 Trying to go all in too soon can be overwhelming; and, if you haven’t built up yet to that level, you might feel like quitting altogether.
 Find the right intensity for your current level of fitness, and push it enough to keep you engaged, but not too much that you can’t complete the workout.